memfault/interrupt/_drafts/advanced-gdb.md

 $4 = 5
 ```

-These are useful when you are using complex expressions, possibly involving casts and nested structs.
+These are useful when you are using complex expressions, possibly involving casts and nested structs, that you want to recall later.

 ```
 (gdb) set $wifi = mgmt_thread_data.next_thread.next_thread